SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/writing.md

  lot.
 Reading a lot really helps.
 Read anything you can get your hands on." - J.K.
 Rowling [4]
 ```

 I would also add that good writing generally requires you to revise and rewrite over and over.
-If you are wondering about the usage of a particular word, Guardian and Observer journalists have published their style guide [here](https://www.theguardian.com/guardian-observer-style-guide-a)
+If you are wondering about the usage of a particular word, [Guardian and Observer journalists have published their style guide](https://www.theguardian.com/guardian-observer-style-guide-a)

 ## A class exercise ##